 If you’re a parent, you might consider starting a 529 plan for generational wealth transfer purposes in addition to paying for your child’s education.
 Even if you are not a parent yet, you should consider opening up a 529 plan.
 You can open the 529 plan in your name and change the beneficiary later.

-There’s a decent chance the estate tax threshold will eventually come down from its current all-time high of $11.7 million per person.
+There’s a decent chance the estate tax threshold will eventually come down from its current all-time high of $12.92 million per person in 2023.
 Further, the number of millionaires in the world is expected to continue growing.

-Therefore, using a 529 plan to reduce the value of your estate by the time you pass may help you save on taxes.
-After all, who wants to pay a 40% death tax rate when you could help fund a loved one’s education in a tax-efficient manner?
+Therefore, using a 529 plan to reduce the value of your estate may help you save on taxes.
+After all, who wants to pay a 40% death tax rate?
+It’s better to help fund a loved one’s education in a tax-efficient manner.